Our goal for Kindergarten is to encourage students to love learning

 sound out words in the beginning and teach correct spelling as the year

-Students focus intensively on the two critical areas specified by the Common Core State Standards for Mathematics:
+Students focus intensively on the two critical areas specified by the Common Core State Standards for Mathematics: We use the Bridges program along with supplemental material to teach these:

 - Representing and comparing whole numbers